-Consultations are strongly recommended for all clinicians interested in learning how to develop their skills in Affect Phobia Therapy and is a requirement for becoming a Certified APT™-Therapist.
+Consultations are strongly recommended for all clinicians interested in learning how to develop their skills in APT and is a requirement for becoming a Certified APT™-Therapist.

 Since audio-visual recording is an integral aspect of training, we have developed an assessment form that can help you prepare for your consultations.
-The Certified APT™-Supervision Form was designed to assist trainees in the assessment and development of their skills.
+The Certified APT™-Consultation Form was designed to assist trainees in the assessment and development of their skills and it reflects each chapter of the Treating Affect Phobia Manual.
 We strongly recommend that trainees fill it out before their consultation.
-During your consultation, your supervisor will add notes and ratings, as well as, recommendations and return it to you within 24 hours.
+During your consultation, your supervisor will add notes and ratings, as well as, recommendations.

 Please save all completed forms for your portfolio as they are required for certification.